rpodcast/r_dockerslim_explore/README.md

 This repository contains explorations of using the [Docker Slim](https://github.com/docker-slim/docker-slim) project to minify Docker containers wrapping the R language for statistical computing.
 In the R community, containerized workflows are now becoming an important part of computing environment reproducibility, and a step forward to leveraging better software development best practices.
 The [Rocker](https://www.rocker-project.org/) project is considered the standard bearer for hosting robust Docker containers enabling many workflows and capabilities of R in data science.
 The examples in this repository are Shiny web application,s which operates in a similar fashioin as a Python Flask or Dash application within the following subdirectories:

 * `small_app`: This is a very minimal Shiny application.
-It has been constructed to mirror as close as possible the structure of the [python2_flash_ubuntu14](https://github.com/docker-slim/examples/tree/master/python2_flask_ubuntu14)
+It has been constructed to mirror as close as possible the structure of the [python2_flash_ubuntu14](https://github.com/docker-slim/examples/tree/master/python2_flask_ubuntu14) example from the Docker-Slim example repository.
 * `big_app`: This is a much bigger Shiny app that mimics real-world usage.
 The `Dockerfile` of the app was actually generated automatically from another R package called [`golem`](https://github.com/ThinkR-open/golem) that helps bundle the application as an actual R package.
 Fun fact: This application has been used in Martin's [Linux gaming streams](https://youtu.be/ow8A68ElPp0?t=525) to help select a car at random for HotShot Racing competitions!

 ## Development Notes